 - “Current Currency” parameter is used to have different prices on a page according to a currency selected.

 - “Tax Rates” parameter affects prices on pages.
-Having logged in customer with shipping and billing addresses allows system to change taxes per customer depending on Tax Rate for a country.
+Having logged in customer with shipping and billing addresses allows the system to change taxes per customer depending on Tax Rate for a country.